abirismyname/actions-hackpod-template/README.md

 ## Introduction

 Lets go build!
-You are tasked to create a new architecture in AWS with GitHub Actions, designed as turn-key solution to accelerate cloud adoption.
+You are tasked deploy a containerized version of [Program Equity Amplify app](https://github.com/ProgramEquity/amplify) in AWS with GitHub Actions, designed as turn-key solution to accelerate cloud adoption.
 We will use AWS services such as [Amazon ECS](https://aws.amazon.com/ecs/) and [Amazon ECR](https://aws.amazon.com/ecr/). we will also use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) as the infrastructure as code tool.

 The solution should embrace security and agility in the software development lifecycle.
 Here are the features / quality that we want to include in the solution: